keeprefrigerated95/-minecraftAutoFarm/README.txt

 -: an empty space

-All the blocks in this diagram are at the same Z coordinate, with the exception of stairs.
+All the blocks in this diagram are at the same Y coordinate, with the exception of stairs.
 This diagram is viewed from the top, down and represents a single layer

 -oooooooooo